pascomnet/documentation/mobydick/content_en/03clients/04tapi.md

 Now a further dialogue  box will appear, in which you will be able to select the users, who should be available later within TAPI applications (e.g. MS Outlook).
 All the existing users will be displayed within the list.
 In order to choose a user, one can double click on the desired user or use the buttons in between the two list screens:

-You can now confirm the successful installation by clicking on **Finsih**:
+You can now confirm the successful installation by clicking on **Finish**:

 ### Example scenario with Microsoft Outlook

 Start Outlook and select the desired contact entry.
 Using the right mouse button, select the number to call from the drop down menu:

-//FixMe
 Now the New Call window will appear: confirm the number by clicking ***Start call***.
-//FixMe

 Now your telephone should make the call.

 {{% notice info %}}